Srivi24/Calculator-JS/README.md

 # Calculator-JS
-Basic calculator application that do its basic operations.
+Basic calculator application that do its basic operations using HTML, CSS and Javascript.